Moon orders thorough steps to follow up on his summit deal with Biden, Cheong Wa Dae says

-South Korean President Moon Jae-in (L) converses with his U.S. counterpart Joe Biden over lunch at the White House on May 21, 2021, in a photo provided by Cheong Wa Dae.
-(Yonhap)
+South Korean President Moon Jae-in (L) converses with his US counterpart Joe Biden over lunch at the White House on Friday, in a photo provided by Cheong Wa Dae.
+(Cheong Wa Dae)

 Citing deals on economic cooperation, COVID-19 vaccines, the alliance and the Korea peace process, he issued an order for related ministries to let the people know about them in detail and feel the impact of concrete measures, Cheong Wa Dae spokesperson Park Kyung-mee said in a press statement.